Wolverine971/9takes/src/blog/people/lifestyle-influencers/James-Charles.md

 <p class="firstLetter"></p>

-## How Each Enneagram Type Perceives booboo
+## How Each Enneagram Type Perceives James Charles

-To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive booboo:
+To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive James Charles:

 - **[Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)** -
 - **[Type 2- The Helper](/blog/enneagram/enneagram-type-2)** -